Azure/ms-rest-nodeauth/README.md

 All the authentication methods support callbacks as well as promises.
 If they are called within an async method in your application then you can use the async/await pattern as well.

-Things to consider when using personal accounts:
+**Things to consider when using personal accounts:**

-The authentication methods accept a `domain` property in the options parameter, in which you can pass the ID of your tenant.
-When using personal accounts, credentials created with no `domain` fail to generate the right token for authentication.
-For that same reason, the list of subscriptions expected in the return value of these methods will be empty for personal accounts too.
+When using personal accounts with all of the authentication methods that accept a `domain` property in the optional parameters, if the `domain` is not specified, the credentials will end up not being able to access any of the resources of the personal account.
+For that same reason, the list of subscriptions expected in the return value of these methods will be empty.

-The workaround is to pass the tenant ID to the `domain` property in the options when using these authentication methods.
-You can get the tenant ID from Azure portal or Azure CLI.
+The workaround is to pass a known Tenant ID to the `domain` property in the optional parameters when using these authentication methods.
+You can get the Tenant ID from Azure portal or the Azure CLI.

-If you need to fetch the `tenantId` programmatically, follow the steps below:
+If you need to fetch the Tenant Id programmatically:

 - Use any of the authentication methods without setting the domain to get a credential.
-- Pass the credential the `buildTenantLists()` to get the list of all tenants in your account.
+- Call the `buildTenantLists(credential)` method by sending that same credential as the first parameter to get the list of all tenants in your account.

-You can also update the `domain` in the same credential by using the `setDomain()` method of the credential object.
+If you want to avoid having to create a new credential, once you have access to one of the account's tenants, you can set it as the `domain` of your credentials by using the method `setDomain(tenant)` from the existing credentials object.

 ### Example